Ray Mancini vs. Bobby Chacon: Bobby Chacon

-Chacon proceeded after the first fight with Limon by winning his next nine contests, eight of them by knockout, before facing Ruben Olivares in a rubber match.
+Chacon proceeded after the first fight with Limón by winning his next nine contests, eight of them by knockout, before facing Ruben Olivares in a rubber match.
 Chacon-Olivares III was a ten rounds fight with no world titles at stake.
 It took place on August 20, 1977, at the Inglewood Forum, and Chacon was able to avenge his two earlier defeats at the hands of the legendary Mexican boxer by outpointing him over ten rounds, winning by a somewhat close but convincing unanimous decision.
 The win in the third fight with Olivares was followed by a loss in an upset against 20-14-2 Arizonan Arturo Leon, a ten rounds split decision defeat that happened on November 15, 1977, at the Convention Center in Anaheim.

-Chacon recuperated from the loss to Leon by posting four wins, three by knockout, in a row before facing Limon in their second fight, this time with the NABF Jr. Lightweight championship on the line.
-Chacon-Limon II was fought at the L.A.
+Chacon recuperated from the loss to Leon by posting four wins, three by knockout, in a row before facing Limón in their second fight, this time with the NABF Jr. Lightweight championship on the line.
+Limón-Chacon II was fought at the L.A.
 Sports Arena on April 9, 1979.
-The fight was declared a technical draw (tie) after seven rounds because Chacon had hit Limon with an unintentional head-butt and California State Athletic Commission's rules at the time dictated that, despite Chacon being leading on the judges' scorecards in the contest, since he caused the head-butt, the fight had to be declared a tie.
+The fight was declared a technical draw (tie) after seven rounds because Chacon had hit Limón with an unintentional head-butt and California State Athletic Commission's rules at the time dictated that, despite Chacon being leading on the judges' scorecards in the contest, since he caused the head-butt, the fight had to be declared a tie.
 That rule has since been rescinded by all athletic commissions in the United States.

 Chacon then had a victory against Jose Torres (not to be confused with the Puerto Rican world Light Heavyweight champion and International Boxing Hall of Fame member of the same name), before fighting Alexis Arguello in a bid to become a two-division world boxing champion, for Arguello's WBC world Jr. Lightweight title, on November 16, 1979, at the L.A.
 Forum.
 Chacon was actually leading the fight by one point on two of the judges' three scorecards before losing by a seventh-round technical knockout due to a cut which was caused by a punch connected by the Nicaraguan.